 You can purchase recycled R22 now for existing air conditioning systems that use this certain refrigerant.

 The cost of R22 is going up because of the decreasing supply, and will not be available for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

 If your AC equipment was produced after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
-However, if your air conditioning system was produced before January 2010, you have some options:
+However, if your AC equipment was produced before January 2010, you have a few options:

-2) Call an expert to replace the parts in your current air conditioning system to help make it compatible with approved A/C refrigerant.
+2) Call a professional to replace the parts in your current AC equipment to help make it compatible with approved A/C refrigerant.
 However, this is not recommended because it could nullify your warranty(ies).

 3) Continue to use recycled R22 until 2020.